Things to see and do at Tattershall Castle

 Immerse yourself in a medieval world and brave the battlements.
 There's plenty for you to see and do all year round.

-This magnificent 15th-century brick castle is one of the first of its kind in England.
+This magnificent 15th-century castle is one of the first of its kind in England.

-Started in 1434, the Castle has all the features of a typical castle but really the ornate windows and the spacious rooms were built for luxury and comfort.
+Started in 1434, the castle has all the features of a typical castle but really ornate windows and the spacious rooms were built for luxury and comfort.